 In Rome, at the Piazza Navona is the Festa della Befana, with food, music and cultural events, a carousel, and large market with figures and puppets of Befana flying around.

 The French celebrate Epiphany with a galette des rois (Kings’ Cake).
 The cake is traditionally puff pastry with almond cream in the center.
 A small bean or some other small prize is baked in the galette – when the cake is sliced, the person to get the bean wins a paper crown, and is the lucky “king for a day.”

 In Spain, on January 6 families share a roscon de reyes (Three Kings’ Cake).
-The cake is a ring-shaped pastry, sliced into two layers with cream in the middle, and topped with candied fruits.
+The cake is a ring-shaped pastry, sliced into two layers with cream in the middle, and topped with candied fruits (fruits are like jewels on the king’s crowns).
 Inside the cake is a small figurine, usually the Christ child or a king figure.
 The person who eats the slice of cake with the figurine is also king for the day.

 Italians eat Befanini cookies, panettone, and caramelle candies for the holiday.
 Befanini cookies are a sugar shortbread with colored sprinkles on top.
 Panettone is a sweet bread studded with raisins or chocolate chunk.
 Caramelle candies include licorice, fruit jellies, nougats and chocolates, and carbone, a black rock candy that looks like coal.

 - “We Three Kings of Orient are; Bearing gifts we travel afar; Field and fountain, moor and mountain; Following yonder star.”
 Story of the Magi, using words from the familiar Christmas carol, with magical, original illustrations.
 (Picture book)